 - Who owns the serving infrastructure?

-- Who owns data quality upstream?
+- Who owns data quality from upstream teams?

-- Who is accountable for model performance?
+- Who is accountable for model performance in production?

 5. Training-serving skew